vmlrodrigues/youtube-summariser/README.md

 ## Features

 - Extract transcripts from YouTube videos
-- Store transcripts locally for future use
+- Store transcripts and metadata locally in an organized directory structure
 - Generate comprehensive summaries of the video content using OpenAI
 - Identify and highlight new, unique, or unusual information from the videos
 - Saves all outputs in Markdown format for easy reading